"I used to go and flatten my nose against the window and absorb all I could of his art. It changed my life. I saw art then as I wanted to see it."

 Cracked magazine !
 I stopped dead in my tracks.
 I knew that I was looking at caricatures of characters from my favorite TV show, Welcome Back Kotter.
 I ran out to the car and begged my mom for the 50 cents it would take to buy it.

 Cracked was kind of an imitator of Mad, which I hadn't discovered yet.
-If I remember right, it was a little more tame in humor.
+It was a little more tame in humor.
 It was my favorite magazine for a long time.

 One of the regular cover artists was John Severin.
 Severin also worked in war, wester and adventure comics.
 As it turns out, today is John Severin's birthday.
 He's 87 years old and still working in comics!
 Happy Birthday!